Google スプレッドシートとAirtableの連携イメージ

 How to Create a Workflow Integrating Google Sheets and Airtable

-From here, we will set up a flow using Google Sheets and Airtable with Yoom.
+From here, we will set up a workflow using Google Sheets and Airtable with Yoom.

-The flow for this setup is "When a row is updated in Google Sheets, the record information in Airtable is also updated."
+The workflow for this setup is "When a row is updated in Google Sheets, the record information in Airtable is also updated."

 The general setup flow is as follows: